Gallic Wars: Military

 The Gauls and the Romans had significantly different military strategies.
-The Roman army was a professional army armed and outfitted by the state, extremely disciplined, and kept standing between conflicts.
-However, the professional army consisted mostly of heavy infantry; any auxiliary units were fielded from the less disciplined Roman allies, which as the war progressed would include some Gauls.
+The Roman army was extremely disciplined, kept standing between conflicts, and made mostly of heavy infantry; any auxiliary units were fielded from the less disciplined Roman allies, which as the war progressed would include some Gauls.
 By comparison, the Gauls were an irregular and less disciplined fighting force.
-Individual Gauls outfitted themselves; thus, while wealthy Gauls were well equipped and rivalled the Roman soldiers, the average Gallic warrior was poorly equipped compared to a Roman.
-This was not an inherent disadvantage: unlike the Romans, the Gauls were a warrior culture.
+Individual Gauls outfitted themselves, as did Romans, a practice that continued into the early Empire.
+Wealthier soldiers had better equipment.
+Unlike the Romans, the Gauls were a warrior culture.
 They prized acts of bravery and individual courage; frequent raiding of neighboring tribes kept their fighting skills sharp.
 Compared to the Romans, the Gauls carried longer swords and had far superior cavalry.
 The Gauls were generally taller than the Romans (a fact that seems to have embarrassed the Romans) and this combined with their longer swords gave them a reach advantage in combat.
 Both sides used archers and slingers.
 Little is known about Gallic battle strategy, and the effectiveness of Gallic slingers and archers is unknown.
 What is known indicates that battle strategy varied between tribes, although engagement in pitched battle was frequent, to prove bravery.
 Not all tribes engaged the Romans directly, as Rome was a formidable enemy.
 The Gauls frequently used attrition warfare against them.
-While the Gauls had much more flair in combat (such as fighting in intricately decorated armor, or even in the nude), the superior discipline and formation of the Romans, combined with uniformly excellent equipment, generally gave them an advantage in hand-to-hand fighting.
+While the Gauls had much more flair in combat (such as fighting in intricately decorated armor, or even in the nude), the superior discipline and formation of the Romans generally gave them an advantage in hand-to-hand fighting.

-The Wars cemented the Roman use of the cohort, which had been established by the Marian reforms, passed by Gaius Marius (uncle and father figure to Julius Caesar).
-That the cohort tactic was kept was likely due to Caesar (and his relationship with Marius).
-A cohort replaced the previous military unit, the maniple, typically a quarter the size of a cohort, which had proved too small and ineffective.
+The Wars cemented the Roman use of the cohort instead of the maniple.
+First described by Polybius as an administrative unit that was used in a battle in 206 BC, it had become a tactical unit by the 130s.
+Typically a quarter the size of a cohort, the maniple had proved too small and ineffective.
 The cohort was an effective counterbalance to Gallic and Germanic tactics.
 The system diversified the ranks by combining men from different socio-economic ranks: unlike in the maniple system, rich and poor fought alongside each other in a single uniform unit, greatly increasing overall morale by removing resentment.
 A cohort held 480 men.
 Ten cohorts, combined with a small cavalry unit, engineers, and officers, made a legion of around 5,000 men.